joeyrandie/IndM5020_International_Tech_Mgt/README.md

 ### Course Topics

-a.
-The Internationalization Process
+* The Internationalization Process

-b.
-The Global Business Environment
+* The Global Business Environment

-c.
-The World of International Trade
+* The World of International Trade

-d.
-Managing Export Operations
+* Managing Export Operations

-e.
-Global Sourcing Strategy: R&D, Manufacturing, and Marketing Interfaces
+* Global Sourcing Strategy: R&D, Manufacturing, and Marketing Interfaces

-f.
-Licensing
+* Licensing

-g.
-The Design and Management of International Joint Ventures
+* The Design and Management of International Joint Ventures

-h.
-International Strategy Formulation
+* International Strategy Formulation

-i.
-The Impact of Globalization on the Organization of Activities
+* The Impact of Globalization on the Organization of Activities

-j.
-The Evolving Multinational
+* The Evolving Multinational

-k.
-The Global Manager
+* The Global Manager

-l.
-Strengthening International
+* Strengthening International

-m.
-Government Relations
+* Government Relations

-n.
-Global Leadership
+* Global Leadership

-o.
-Ethical Challenges of International Management
+* Ethical Challenges of International Management

-p.
-Managing the New Global Workforce
+* Managing the New Global Workforce

 ### Course Objectives: